Skip to content

 Posted: 12 months ago.

-Official Results of the 2023 GigaZone Gaming Championship
+Official Results of the 2024 GigaZone Gaming Championship

-“Our cooperative continues to expand one of the largest rural fiber gigabit networks in the country and that brings many advantages to our members.
+.“Our cooperative continues to expand one of the largest rural fiber gigabit networks in the country and that brings many advantages to our members.
 The GigaZone provides extreme speed and low latency which are critical for the best online gaming experience and the GigaZone Gaming Championship & TechXpo showcases just that,” added Leo Anderson, Paul Bunyan Communications Technology Experience Manager.

 “A huge shout out to our entire team for putting on one of the most unique events of this type in the country.
-Thank you to all of the exhibitors that were a part of the first ever TechXpo and our local partners, we couldn’t do this without them.
+Thank you to all of the exhibitors that were a part of the TechXpo and our local partners, we couldn’t do this without them.
 We’re already looking forward to next year!” added Brian Bissonette, Paul Bunyan Communications Marketing Supervisor.

 This Paul Bunyan Communications event includes the talents of many local partners including NLFX, Accidently Cool Games, Northern Amusement, the Sanford Center as well support from several regional and national partners.